 With their debut album ‘The Bones Of What You Believe’ due out on 23rd September 2013, CHVRCHES will be re-issuing the gloriously sumptuous ‘The Mother We Share’ on 16th September to precede it.

-Like TAYLOR SWIFT gone electro having uprooted to Berlin, ‘The Mother We Share’ is synthpop perfection and CHVRCHES immediacy can be explained within that song.
-It is not wholly bubblegum and futuristic sounds warble off and on!
+Like TAYLOR SWIFT gone electro having uprooted to Berlin, ‘The Mother We Share’ is synthpop perfection and there is even a mash-up of TAYLOR SWIFT’s ‘We Are Never Ever Getting Back Together’ and the Glaswegians’ ‘Recover’ doing the rounds that confirms the description is not quite as daft as it seems… whatever, CHVRCHES immediacy can be explained within that song.
+Despite the catchy chorus, ‘The Mother We Share’ is not wholly bubblegum and futuristic sounds warble off and on!

 They’ve become the most talked about electropop act since LITTLE BOOTS, LA ROUX, LADYHAWKE and LADY GAGA were highlighted in Caroline Sullivan’s Slaves To Synth article of Autumn 2008 in The Guardian.

 Photo by John Spiers

 And they have also just made the long list for ‘The Blog Sound of 2013’ and The Electricity Club is proud to say they were one of its nominations for this prestigious poll.

 They are CHVRCHES, a trio from Glasgow formed in 2011 who comprise of Lauren Mayberry, Iain Cook and Martin Doherty.
 So far, they have toured supporting alternative electronica combo PASSION PIT and played live sessions on BBC Radio1.